Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

 The following lemma shows that logconcave density functions in isotropic position are also $O(1)$-rounded: \begin{lemma}[{\cite[Lemma 5.13]{lovasz2007geometry}}] Every isotropic logconcave density is $(1/e)$-rounded. \end{lemma}

-The following lemma shows that any logconcave density function can be put into isotropic position by applying an affine transformation, generalizing the same result for uniform distributions by Rudelson~\cite{rudelson99}: \begin{lemma}[{\cite[Lemma 2.2]{lovasz2006fast}}] Let $f$ be a logconcave function in $\R^n$ that is not concentrated on a subspace, and let $X^1,\dots,X^k$ be independent random points from the corresponding distribution.
+The following lemma shows that any logconcave density function can be put into isotropic position by applying an affine transformation, generalizing the same result for uniform distributions by Rudelson~\cite{rudelson99}: \begin{lemma}[{\cite[Lemma 2.2]{lovasz2006fast}}] Let $f$ be a logconcave function in $\R^n$ such that there is no linear subspace $\mathcal{S} \subseteq \R^{n}$ such that $\int_{\mathcal{S}}f(x) \,dx > 1/2$, and let $X^1,\dots,X^k$ be independent random points from the corresponding distribution.
 There is a constant $C_0$ such that if $k > C_0t^3 \ln n$, then the transformation $g(x) = T^{-1/2}x$ where

 puts $f$ in $2$-isotropic position with probability at least $1 - 1/2^t$. \end{lemma} From \lem{affine-transform-isotropic}, $k = \lceil C_0n\ln^5 n \rceil = \tilde{\Theta}(n)$ samples from a logconcave density $f$ suffice to put it into near-isotropic position.
 However, efficiently obtaining samples from a density $\pi_{i}$ requires it to be well-rounded to start with.
 To overcome this difficulty, we interlace the rounding with the stages of the volume estimation algorithm where in each stage, we obtain an affine transformation that puts the density to be sampled in the next stage into isotropic position.
 The density $\pi_0$ is very close to an exponential distribution (since it is concentrated inside the convex body) and can hence be sampled without resorting to a random walk.